 🔪 How to make stuffed bell peppers

 This recipe is so quick and easy to make.
 First of all, preheat your oven to 380 degrees.
-Secondly, take out your peppers, cut them in half, take out the seeds and trim the membrane, wash them with water.
+Secondly, take the peppers, cut them in half, remove the seeds, trim the membrane, and wash them with water.
 Finally, put a couple of scoops of marinara sauce on the bottom of a 9 x 13 baking dish, and place the peppers on top of the sauce.
 Please place them in the oven for 15 minutes.

 While the peppers are in the oven, heat a large non-stick skillet on the stove over medium-high heat.
 Add the ground beef, diced onion, and garlic.

 Brown the meat until no pink remains, stirring frequently.
 Use the spatula to break the meat into smaller pieces.
 Drain any fat.

 Add in the leftover rice or freshly cooked rice (try this perfect rice recipe).